-The only downside to this app is you might have to put up with a few ads now and again, but we reckon the benefits are worth it.
-Especially with the new “series stacking” feature, which means you can build up a whole series of missed episodes and catch up in one fell swoop.
+There’s also a ‘series stacking’ feature which lets you build up a whole series of missed episodes and catch up in one fell swoop.
 Plus, the On Now service allows you to stream live TV, too – which is ideal if you’re out but can’t bear to miss that last instalment of your fave show.

 You know the drill by now: all your favourite ITV shows downloadable to your smartphone.
-Again, watch out for the ads on this one.
+Just watch out for the ads on this one.